 What if the Encounter Killings are fake?

 There can be cases when the encounter killings are pre-planned.
 Many encounter killings generally take place with the prior consent or in full knowledge of the top authority.
-It may not be an act of self-defence or retaliation – but just pre-planned murder by police authorities.
+It may not be an act of self-defense or retaliation – but just pre-planned murder by police authorities.

 How should the death at police hands be investigated: The 16-point guideline by the Supreme Court of India